alexcnichols/issue-change-labeler/README.md

 ### Inputs

-- `assigneeFilter`: Optional.
-A comma separated list of usernames to notify when an issue they are assigned to moves between project columns.
+- `changed-label`: Required.
+Default `changed`.
+The label to track that an issue has been changed.
+- `qualifying-labels`: Optional.
+The comma-separated list of label(s) that must be on the issue already in order for changed labeling to trigger.

 ### Example workflow